nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 2. Use the spreadsheet to calculate the items you need to ship to purchase up to 25 Iron Ore and Gold Ore.
 In this case, it's okay if you do not reach the G target.
 3. Ship enough items to purchase the Iron Ore and Gold Ore tomorrow.
 Do not ship the following:
    - All Chub (you'll be eating them for Energy)
-   - One of each fish that is used in Community Center Bundles
+   - One of each Fish that is used in Community Center Bundles
    - All Ore
    - All Coal
    - All [Diamonds](https://stardewvalleywiki.com/Diamond), [Emeralds](https://stardewvalleywiki.com/Emerald), [Jade](https://stardewvalleywiki.com/Jade), and [Rubies](https://stardewvalleywiki.com/Ruby) for future [Skull Cavern](https://stardewvalleywiki.com/Skull_Cavern) trips